Lawn Learning Center - Article

 Then divide the pounds of nitrogen by the area the bag states it will cover to get the pounds of nitrogen per 1,000 sq. ft.
 Note: Fertilizer bags usually come in 5,000 or 10,000 sq. ft.

-For example: A 19 lb. bag of fertilizer with an analysis of 26-4-12 (N-P-K) covering 5,000 sq. ft.:
+For example a 19 lb. bag of fertilizer with an analysis of 26-4-12 (N-P-K) covering 5,000 sq. ft.:

 19 lbs. × (26 ⁄ 100) = 4.94 lbs Total nitrogen in the bag